Wall Street coasts toward the finish of another record-setting week

 Easier interest rates could give the struggling housing market a boost, and mortgage rates have already come down in expectation of a rate-cutting campaign by the Fed.

 Lower rates could also tamp down widespread criticism that the broad U.S. stock market has become too expensive after prices rose so quickly.
-But expectations have grown so strong for coming cuts to rates that the stock market may be set for a sharp drop if the Fed does not end up cutting as much as expected.
+But expectations have grown so strong for coming cuts to rates that the stock market may be set for a sharp drop if the Fed does not cut as much as expected.

 But Fed Chair Jerome Powell also warned Wednesday that the central bank is in a precarious position and may have to change course quickly.
 That’s because the economy is in an unusual situation where inflation is remaining stubbornly high at the same time that the job market is slowing.
 And President Donald Trump's tariffs are threatening to push inflation higher, at least temporarily.

-Note: This story has been corrected to show the S&P 500 is on track for its sixth winning week in the last seven, not its ninth in the last 10.